BrudaSchui/TheLastJanitor/README.md

 ## Lewahittn

 Lewahittn provide you with additional movement speed.
 The consumption of one of these power-ups fills a bar on your screen to tell you how long the boost will last, this duration increases over time.
-You can buy these nifty items at the Strossa for the small price of little money dollars.
+You can buy these nifty items at the Strossa for the small price of very little money dollars.